-Of all the options on this list, I find this the most difficult to mix, which is why I would recommend blending it with smoothies.
+Of all the pea protein powders on this list, I find this the most difficult to mix, which is why I would recommend blending it with smoothies.

-The main reason for taking a protein supplement in the first place is to help with weight loss, building muscle mass, and speeding up muscle recovery .
+The main reason for taking a pea protein supplement in the first place is to help with weight loss, build muscle mass (when paired with consistent exercise), and speed up muscle recovery .

 But the source can matter to your stomach.

-One of the benefits of vegan protein powder is the bioavailability of the protein .
+One of the benefits of a vegan protein powder like a pea protein powder is the bioavailability of the protein .

-This refers to your stomach's ability to fully absorb all the nutrition, and when it comes to pea protein, it really is one of the best for your digestion.
+Bioavailability refers to your stomach's ability to absorb all the nutrition fully, and when it comes to pea protein, it really is one of the best for your digestion.

-Also, the majority of dairy-based products will extract and isolate the protein using enzymes and chemicals.
-Over time, this can have an impact on your gut flora, which can make general food digestion a bit of a problem.
+Also, the majority of dairy-based protein powders will extract and isolate the protein using enzymes and chemicals.
+Over time, this can impact your gut flora, making general food digestion a bit of a problem.

 That’s why I always recommend an organic stack of different plant proteins.

-No, pea protein doesn’t have any side effects, unless you have some rare allergy to peas.
+No, pea protein powder doesn’t have side effects unless you have some rare allergy to peas.
 It is far more likely that you have some gluten intolerance, and all the above products won’t cause a problem for celiacs.

 Now, I do have to mention that even organic plant-based protein can cause some stomach turmoil if you take very large volumes of it in one go.
 While high-performance athletes may require several scoops a day, it’s best to spread them out a bit.

-On the downside, pea protein doesn’t provide the full range of all essential amino acids.
-That is something that whey is able to do.
-However, it’s a minor problem that can be fixed by mixing in some hemp or rice protein.
+Unlike whey, however, pea protein doesn’t provide the full range of all essential amino acids.
+But it’s a minor problem that can be fixed by mixing in some hemp or rice protein.

 Finally, pea protein is also generally lower in calories than whey, which makes it more suitable for most diets.

-I mentioned in the previous section that stacking vegan protein powder products is a good idea.
+I mentioned in the previous section that stacking vegan protein powders is a good idea.
 By combining pea and rice protein, you will get the full range of essential amino acids.

-I also like to switch things around a little just to make sure that my body doesn’t get too used to just one source of protein.
+I also like to switch things around a little just to ensure that my body doesn’t get too used to just one source of protein.

 Yes, pea protein powder is good for you as it is rich in amino acids that are easy to digest.
-It is the most popular source of protein for vegans and used by non-vegan athletes as a replacement for whey.
+Pea protein powders are the most popular source of protein for vegans as well as non-vegan athletes as a replacement for whey.